 - Heat: chili paste, Sriracha sauce, chili flakes

 How to Make

-Gather all the ingredients.
+Gather all the ingredients to make Thai red curry noodle soup.
 Shred the cooked chicken, mince the garlic, grate the ginger, chop the onion, and juice the limes.

-In a separate pot, cook the noodles according to the directions on the package while the soup simmers.
-Drain, rinse, and divide evenly into 4 soup bowls.
+8. In a separate pot, cook the noodles according to the directions on the package while the soup simmers.
+Drain, rinse, and divide the noodles evenly into four bowls.
 Place ½ cup of shredded chicken on top of the noodles in each bowl.